Blendify/blender-manual/blender_docs/manual/compositing/types/filter/directional_blur.rst

 Distance
    How large the blur effect is.
 Angle
-   Image is blurred at this angle from the center
+   Image is blurred at this angle from the center.

 Spin
    Rotates the image each iteration to create a spin effect, from the center point.